Understanding Prediction Discrepancies in Machine Learning Classifiers: Introduction

 \section{Introduction}

-The machine learning practice leverages a large variety of models and techniques to tackle, among others, classification tasks.
-The optimization of all the parameters and hyper-parameters involved leads to an arbitrary large number of models that turn to achieve similar classification performances, while having learned significantly different classification patterns.
-One of the intuitions behind why this phenomenon arises is the fact that any dataset is an imperfect sampling of a classification task and the evaluation of the performances is done over a non exhaustive validation set.
+The machine learning practice leverages a large variety of models and techniques to tackle classification tasks.
+Optimizing all the parameters and hyper-parameters involved leads to an arbitrary large number of models that may end up achieving similar classification performances, while having learned significantly different classification patterns.
+This phenomenon, which we call \textit{prediction discrepancies}, arises from the fact that any dataset is an imperfect sampling of a classification task and the performance evaluation is done over a non exhaustive validation set.

-Far from being an insignificant issue, a simple experiment shows that best-performing classifiers, on the same task and with less than a $5\%$ difference in classification performance, disagree over~$10.64\%$ to~$28.81\%$ of validation instances on the tested datasets\footnote{Experimental protocol similar to the one used in Section~\ref{sec:experiments-protocol}}.

-This phenomenon, that we call \textit{prediction discrepancies}, questions the selection of one model over others with similar performances.
-Indeed, this choice is made blindly, since the differences between models and their limits are generally not observable.
+Prediction discrepancy questions the selection of one model over others with similar performances.
+Indeed, this choice is often made blindly, since the differences between models and their limits are generally not observable.
 This is all the more problematic at a time of widespread development of machine learning-based applications, when society calls for an increased level of responsibility around the deployment of AI systems.
 Prediction discrepancies may result in concrete negative consequences (e.g. loss of opportunity, fairness), and should therefore be addressed.
-Beyond our present issue of prediction discrepancies, the paradigm of selecting the best performing model solely in terms of predictive performances is being increasingly questioned by the machine learning community~\cite{Rudin2019,Damour2020}.